Anything That's Rock 'n' Roll

-"Anything That's Rock 'n' Roll" is the second UK single from Tom Petty and the Heartbreakers' self-titled debut album.
+"Anything That's Rock 'n' Roll" is the second UK single from Tom Petty and the Heartbreakers' 1976 eponymous debut album.
 It was their first UK hit, peaking at #36 the week ending July 2, 1977.
 It was not released as a single in the United States.

 The B-side "Fooled Again (I Don't Like It)" is a live version taken from The Official Live Bootleg.

 A live version of the song, recorded on November 11, 1977, at Capitol Studios in Hollywood, was included on the 2018 box set An American Treasure.